-There are other options for Disclosure provided for under the Protected Disclosures Act which may also be applicable to the reporting person.
+Reporting persons are encouraged to use the internal reporting channels set out in the Procedures for any Disclosures.
+There are other options for making a Disclosure provided for under the Protected Disclosures Act which may also be applicable to the reporting person.
 (See Appendix 2 for further details.)
-Before a Disclosure is made to any external person or body by a reporting person, they are encouraged to seek advice from the Nominated Person mentioned above.
+Before a Disclosure is made to any external person or body by a reporting person, they are encouraged to seek advice from the Nominated Person mentioned at section 5.2 above.

-It is important to note, however, that while a reporting person need only have a reasonable belief as to a relevant wrongdoing to make a Disclosure through the channels set out in the Procedures, if they are considering making a Disclosure to an external person or body, different and potentially stringent requirements apply (depending to whom the Disclosure is made) in order for that Disclosure to benefit from the protections set out in the Protected Disclosures Act and set out in Section 5 of this Policy.
+It is important to note, however, that while a reporting person need only have a reasonable belief as to a relevant wrongdoing to make a Disclosure through the channels set out in the Procedures, if they are considering making a Disclosure to an external person or body, different and potentially more stringent requirements apply (depending to whom the Disclosure is made) in order for that Disclosure to benefit from the protections set out in the Protected Disclosures Act and set out in Section 5 of this Policy.